CX-0010 Business Partner Number v3.0.0

 - Data Provider and Consumer

 This document focuses on the business partner number (BPN) and its issuing organization (IO).
-It is used as primary identifier in the Business Partner Data Management (BPDM) described on the BPDM Catena-X Website.
+It is used as primary identifier in the Business Partner Data Management (BPDM) use case described on the BPDM website.
 It is relevant for core service providers who want to provide services for retrieving a cleansed, high-quality business partner data record (Golden Record) for a given business partner number.
 It is also relevant for onboarding service providers, business application providers as well as data providers and consumers who want to use such services.
 To assume the role of the issuing organization (IO), core service providers especially need to get an understanding on the issuance process, structure, lifecycle, types, and relations of a BPN.

 Not in scope is the way of how business partner data records can be shared to create a Golden Record.
-There is a separate standard for this: CX-0074 Business Partner Data Gate API 3.2.0.
+There is a separate standard for this: CX-0074 Business Partner Data Gate API 4.0.0.

 Not in scope are the requirements of cleansing and enriching the business partner data records with the aim to create a Golden Record.
-There is a separate standard for this: CX-0076 Golden Record End to End Requirements Standard 1.3.0.
+There is a separate standard for this: CX-0076 Golden Record End to End Requirements Standard 1.4.0.

 1.2 CONTEXT AND ARCHITECTURE FIT